-2 "The man said, 'This is now bone of my bones and flesh of my flesh...For this reason a man will leave his father and his mother and be united to his wife, and they will become one flesh."
-Genesis 2:23-24 NIV; "Marriage should be honored by everyone.
-And every marriage should be kept pure between husband and wife.
-God will judge guilty those who commit sexual sins and adultery."
-Hebrews 13:4 ERV of the same sex or one's desire to claim a gender identity that doesn't correspond with one's biological sex.
+sexually23.
+Christians are cautioned to flee sexual immorality and thus to honor God with our bodies3.
+As followers of Jesus Christ, we are committed to being good stewards of the gifts the Creator has provided, including this gift of our sexuality.
+We believe God's intention is that human beings live their lives (in terms of both sexual orientation and gender identity) in accordance with the male or female biological sex characteristics they possessed at birth.
+(Gen 1-2).
+We believe that sexual orientation and/or gender identity in contradiction to one's biological sex may sometimes be affected inexplicably through a complicated process involving the brain, genetics and relationships.
+We sadly acknowledge that "as a result of The Fall, complete physical and emotional wholeness for humanity will never fully occur on earth and that humans' experience of sex and gender (and many other things in our world) may not always be as the Creator originally designed"4.
+We recognize that we all live in a fallen world of human brokenness, and that we cannot fully understand one's sexual desire toward a person of the same sex or one's desire to claim a gender identity that doesn't correspond with one's biological sex.
 Yet, not unlike other areas of brokenness, our experience of our sex and sexuality is not always that which God the Creator originally designed.
 While we do affirm God's capacity to walk with us through our respective areas of brokenness or even heal our brokenness, we do not affirm the resolution of tension between one's biological sex and one's experience of gender by the adoption of a psychological preference of gender identity different from one's sex at birth.
 Further, we do not affirm attempts (social and/or physiological) to change one's given biological birth sex in favor of the identity of the opposite sex or of an intermediate or a fluid sexual identity.